mixeme/Columbo/README.md

 ### Build from source
 #### Natively
-1. Check that you can successfully run Columbo from source.
-See section above;
 2.
+1. Check that you can successfully run Columbo from the source.
+See instructions section above;

 #### With Docker image